Orpere/terraform-up-and-running/getting_started_with_terraform/README.md

 export AWS_SECRET_ACCESS_KEY=(your secret access key)
 ```

 .
-Terraform code is written in the HashiCorp Configuration Language (HCL) and the files extension is `.tf`
+Terraform code is written in the HashiCorp Configuration Language (HCL) and the files extension are `.tf`

 .
 In main.tf should be defined the provider as the follow: